 If it’s a text file – you need to read and write code, usually this would be in a FileIO Object, so there’s a class for you.

 Once they tell you what the program is going to do – there are some functions or object behaviour for you

 Step 2 – start to look at your program structure

 What bits is your program going to need?

-If it’s a website – you’ll need HTML pages and possibly some form of scripting
+If it’s a website – you’ll need HTML pages and possibly some form of scripting.

 How many tables will you need?
-Can you identify the primary keys, foreign keys and any fields? (you can always add more later)
+Can you identify the primary keys, foreign keys and any fields? (you can always add more later)?

 Can you identify any classes?

-Can you identify any object behavior?
+Can you identify any object behaviour?

 Can you identify any functions – things your program needs to do?